Discover December Winter Magic in Canada

 Calgary

-Whether sipping hot beverages amid the bustling holiday hubbub of lively cities like Montreal, Toronto, and Calgary or wandering the enchanting historic streets of Old Quebec, December in Canada promises to make spirits bright.
-Return home with a camera full of glistening winter scenes, bellies satisfied with comforting regional cuisine, fingers toasty from ceramic mugs, and a soul overflowing with the magical holiday spirit unique to our friendly neighbors up north.
-Plan your Christmas-card-worthy Canadian escape now before seasonal savings melt away!
+Whether sipping hot beverages amid the bustling holiday hubbub of lively cities like Montreal, Toronto, and Calgary or wandering the enchanting historic streets of Old Quebec, December in Canada promises to brighten spirits with winter wonders.
+From Montreal’s Christmas markets to Calgary’s ZOOLIGHTS, return home with a camera full of glistening scenes and a belly satisfied with comforting cuisine.
+Foods to Try in Canada.
+Plan your Christmas-card-worthy Canadian escape now.
+Book early for seasonal savings!
+Have questions about traveling to Canada in December?
+Leave a comment below—I’d love to help!
+Check out my other winter travel guides for more inspiration.

 Sue Lobo